Market

 Gratuity

-Under the gratuity plan, every employee is entitled to the benefit equivalent to fifteen days salary (as per last drawn salary) for each completed year of service or part thereof in excess of six months depending on the date of joining and eligibility terms, in terms of provisions of the Payment of Gratuity Act, 1972.
+Under the gratuity plan, every employee is entitled to the benefit equivalent to fifteen days salary (as per last drawn salary) for each completed year of service or part thereof in excess of six months depending on the date of joining and eligibility terms, in terms of provisions of the Payment of Gratuity Act,1972 and Code on Wages, 2019.
 The same is payable on termination of service or retirement, whichever is earlier.
-The benefit vests after five years of continuous service.
+The benefit vests after five years of continuous service for permanent employees and one years of continuous service for fixed term employees.
 Liabilities for such benefits are provided on the basis of valuation, as at the balance sheet date, carried out by an independent actuary.
 The actuarial valuation method used by an independent actuary for measuring the liability is the Projected Unit Credit method.
-The scheme is funded with an insurance company in the form of qualifying insurance policy.
+The scheme is funded with an insurance company in the form of qualifying insurance policy for permanent employees and unfunded for fixed term employees classified as part of "Contractual services"

 (c) Compensated absences

-The Company's liability is actuarially determined (using the Projected Unit Credit method) at the end of each year and net charge to the Standalone Statement of Profit and Loss for the year is ' 205.89 lakhs (Previous Year: ' 159.00 lakhs).
+The Company’s liability is actuarially determined (using the Projected Unit Credit method) at the end of each year and net charge to the Statement of Profit and Loss for the year under "Employee benefits expenses" is ' 226.76 lakhs (Previous Year: ' 205.89 lakhs) and under "Contractual services" is ' 3.15 lakhs (Previous Year: ' Nil).

 46 Segment information